mantidproject/mantid/docs/source/interfaces/direct/dns_reduction/DNS Powder Elastic.rst

 \

-This mode of the DNS Reduction GUI can be used to perform reduction of polarized and unpolarized powder diffraction data collected at the DNS instrument at MLZ.
+This mode of the DNS Reduction GUI can be used to reduce polarized and unpolarized powder diffraction data collected at the DNS instrument at MLZ.
 In the case when polarized data are loaded, the separation of scattering contributions by polarization analysis can be performed.